-1. Clear a Path around Your Tires
+1. Clear A Path Around Your Tires

 Dig out the snow and ice away from the drive tires to free up a few feet in front of and behind the tires.
 This is to enable you to drive the car back and forth.
-However, be sure to dig out the snow under the front or the middle of your car, to get enough ground clearance.
+Also, be sure to dig out the snow under the front or the middle of your car, to get enough ground clearance.
 Using a snow shovel makes the digging easier and simple.
 Therefore, during winter you want to make sure you have a shovel in the car trunk.
 Not only does the shovel come in handy when you get stuck, but also when others are caught unprepared.

-2. Switch the Traction Control Off
+2. Switch The Traction Control Off

 3. Have Winter Tires in the Right Condition

-4. The back and Forth Technique
+4. The Back And Forth Technique

 Make sure you have cleared the snow around the tires using a high-quality shovel.
 This is important when it comes to giving the vehicle enough room to move back and forth.
-Therefore, put the car to drive mode, drive forward a bit and then put the car in reverse mode.
+Put the car to drive mode, drive forward a bit and then put the car in reverse mode.
 The back and forth motion helps get rid of the snow wall that is still holding in place so that you can get moving.